ozzieba/aider/prompt_patterns.md

 > /ask I _COMMAND_ you to give me an implementation with dynamic class generation and no |res,meta| boilerplate

+> do we need to do that anywhere else?

+> let's revert these changes, keep Documentable#text_from_tokens the way it was

+> let's make `GenerateRecordArtifacts` a bit more concise, in particular the actual logic of the core pipeline. eg move the particular config args to helper methods

+> can't we make it even more concise, and make the dataflow structure even more prominent and clear?

+> no builder class, don't change the transformation machinery

+> let's make `GenerateRecordArtifacts` look like slipsheet_if_needed.and_then(redact_if_needed).and_then(stamp)... etc, with each symbol defined underneath in a (module?) method

+> you'fe way overcomplicating; just def slipshest_if_needed `Conditional`() end

+> but slipshedt_if_needed just return the Conditional, it doesn't call it

+> no block, just call slipshest_if_needed, and have it return tgebConditional as applied to the if/elze branches priginally

+> let's also add extract_text_with_textract, by extracting the tokens.json and concatenating the token text

+> let's make sure the tokens are sorted by positions

+> for `ExtractTextWithTextract`, let's use RecordDatum::text_from_tokens

+> for `ExtractTextWithTextract`, let's use Documentable::text_from_tokens; but also let's make that its own trasformation instead of an object method

+> hmm, let's fix that failing test.
+Also, let's do a round-trip test from text to PDF to tokens to text.
+And generally let's prefer to take a single directory rather than an array of files

+> let's make the text for the round-trip test is multi-paragraph, multi-line, and multi-page

+> let's create a new class for a particular "partition" (shard? slice? obviously I can't say chunk; and "batch" is used for `RecordDatumBatch`...) of the chunks table, which can be constructed from a begin/end ID (defaulting to overall min/max of the table) and has all the relevant functionality to retrieve embeddings, positions, etc in a vectorized fashion; use that class in `SyncLanceTables::Main`; use a functional/declarative style, at least as much as now, and optimize for conciseness

 ### 6. Direct & Specific Instructions

 These are small, tactical commands for precise changes.
 They leave little room for ambiguity.